LTLA/acceptable-anime-gifs-api/README.md

 GET /random
 ```

-This returns information for a single randomly chosen GIF.
+This returns information for a single randomly chosen GIF hosted on GitHub.
 By default, this is formatted with Markdown for immediate use in, e.g., Slack messages:

 ```